 Cue Mersing Harbour Centre.

 Not only is the Mersing Harbour Centre complex a breath of fresh air in terms of space, comfort and convenience, but it also enables travellers to book their ferry tickets in advance, i.e. online.
-They can then be collected at the dedicated ferry ticket counter, counter 21.
+They can then be collected at our dedicated Bluewater Expresserry ticket counter.

 This means that countless of Tioman visitors can breathe a huge sigh of relief, given that now when they reach Mersing, they know for a fact they'll be able to catch the ferry to their resort.
 No more FUD.
 Well, at least for the ones that had the presence of mind to book ahead.